gflohr/dynamic-angular-configuration/README.md

 ## Description

-The conventional Angular approach is to compile configuration into the build image, so that you have create a separate build for every environment that you support.
+The conventional Angular approach of compiling configuration into the build image forces you to create a separate build for every environment that you support.
 This repo follows a different approach and loads the configuration at runtime.
 See [Dynamic Angular Configuration](https://www.guido-flohr.net/dynamic-angular-configuration/) for more details.